jsirois/sapling/README.txt

   # The logical name of the split - listed by git sap.
   'name': 'common',

-  # The default remote to associate this split with - currently ignored but required.
-  'remote': 'file:/tmp/common.git',

   # The paths that comprise this split.
 These paths will form the saplings split from and merged
   # into your repository when using git sap --split and git sap --merge respectively
   'paths': [